IgniteUI/igniteui-angular/src/tabbar/README.md

-#IgxTabBar
+#Igx-Tab-Bar

 #### Category
 _Components_

 ## Description
-_IgxTabBar represents a single content area with multiple panels, each associated with a tab._
+_Igx-Tab-Bar represents a single content area with multiple panels, each associated with a tab._

 ### More Info
-IgxTabBar provides two observable collections (QueryLists): one with panels and one with related tabs.
+Igx-Tab-Bar provides two observable collections (QueryLists): one with panels and one with related tabs.
-The children components of the IgxTabBar are:
+The children components of the Igx-Tab-Bar are:

--  *IgxTabPanel* - represents the wrapper of the content that needs to be displayed
+-  *Igx-Tab-Panel* - represents the wrapper of the content that needs to be displayed
-- *IgxTab* - button that triggers displaying of the associated panel
+- *Igx-Tab* - button that triggers displaying of the associated panel

-Each tab (IgxTab) is related to particular panel (IgxTabPanel).
+Each tab (Igx-Tab) is related to particular panel (Igx-Tab-Panel).
 When tab is clicked, the associated panel is selected and visualized into a single container.
 There should always be a selected tab.
 Only one tab can be selected at a time.

 ## Properties